rails ai-agents architecture

 end

 If you are on Rails 8 with Solid Queue, this fits the default stack with no extra infrastructure.
 The agent becomes just another job, with all the retry, monitoring, and concurrency control you already have.
 I have written separately about scheduling and operating Solid Queue, and everything there applies directly to agent workloads.
+If you have not settled on a backend, my Solid Queue vs Sidekiq vs GoodJob comparison lays out the trade-offs; for agents the deciding factor is usually concurrency control, since a few long-running agents can each pin a worker for minutes at a time.

 Authorization

-This is the part that decides whether an agent is safe to ship.
 When an agent calls a tool, whose permissions apply?
-An agent that can read any customer’s invoices because it runs as a privileged service account is a data breach waiting to happen.
+An agent that can read any customer's invoices because it runs as a privileged service account is a data breach waiting to happen.
 The model can be steered by its input, and if a user can influence the prompt, they can influence which tools the agent tries to call.

 Tools must execute with the permissions of the user they act for, never with ambient service-account access.
-In Rails, this means the authorization layer you already have - Pundit policies, scoped queries, the current account or tenant - must apply inside your tools exactly as it does in your controllers.
+In Rails, this means the authorization layer you already have (Pundit policies, scoped queries, the current account or tenant) must apply inside your tools exactly as it does in your controllers.
 The agent layer is a thin adapter; the authorization lives in the domain, where it always did.

 class LookupInvoices < Anthropic::BaseTool